aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_studios_l3ls_evpn.rst

 |

 Part of what makes Studios so powerful is the ability to pull information/inputs from other studios.
 | The EVPN studio is very flexible and quick to configure, as it will pull all underlay inforamtion form L3LS.
 | You will see these examples are we proceed.
 | As EVPN focuses on the leafs, we will only be concerned with the leafs.
 | To show the flexibility of the query engine, our search query for assignment will be ``DC:1 AND Role:Leaf``

-   a.
+#.
 Navigate to the **Provisioning>Studios>EVPN Services** studio.

 #.
 Use ``DC:1 AND Role:Leaf`` as the query

 #.
 Create the tenant, called **“A”**

 #.
 Enter the tenant configuration

 #.
 Create a VRF, called "**A**"

 #.
 Enter the VRF configuration

 #.
 Set the VNI to ``50000``

 #.
 Exit back to tenant to configure vlans.

    .. note::
       The only **required** entry in the VRF is the **VNI**